 Begin Your Adventure

 Start with the main attractions on your itinerary.
 Head to the most iconic landmark in Macau and the most photographed places in the city, the St. Paul Ruins and Senado Square.
 Walk through the side alleys where you’ll find charming neo-classical architecture with a Mediterranean ambiance.
 Take a break and taste delicious street food.
 The warm pastel shades of the buildings are the perfect backdrops for your photographs.
-Plan an #OOTD post by peeking at Macau Street Style.
+Plan an #OOTD post by peeking at our Macau Street Style.

 Discover the UNESCO heritage sites for a day and learn about the city’s culture and history.
 There’s the Mandarin’s House, Lilau Square, and A-Ma Temple.
 Explore these 5 Original Museums in Macau or if you have kids in tow add these family-friendly museums to your stopover.
 Macau has a rich and colorful history highlighted in the 16th century when Portuguese started to arrive in the peninsula and introduced Catholic culture to the inhabitants.
 There are many beautiful Catholic churches that deserve a visit.